 - Almost 90% of all Wisconsin mesothelioma cases are caused by prolonged exposure to asbestos.

-What Is Asbestos and Mesothelioma?
+What is Asbestos and Mesothelioma?

 Asbestos is a natural mineral once used heavily in many industries like construction and manufacturing.
 It is fibrous and can shed tiny fibers when handled or as it deteriorates.